 The number of Monterey Park Overflights may vary from month to month due to weather, air traffic volume, and/or operational factors.
+As operations gradually increase toward prepandemic levels, Monterey Park Overflights are also increasing.

-The number of Monterey Park Overflights shows an upward trend from 2015-2018 that is comparable to the increase in overall LAX operations.
+The number of Monterey Park Overflights shows an upward trend from 2016-2018 that is comparable to the increase in overall LAX operations.
 Similarly, as the total number of North Downwind Arrivals decreased in 2019 and 2020, so did the number of Monterey Park Overflights.

-April 2021
+August 2021